 Social media networks also enable you to share tips and travel information to establish yourself as a thought leader in your field, as well as connect with potential clients, answer questions and build a reputation.

 When exhibiting at events such as World Travel Market, ensure you use social media to maximise your presence.
+And don’t forget that partnerships and collaborations, for example with tourist boards, can provide great content for your social media campaign.

 6. Start a blog